syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-You can download the sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/PreventSelection1635423103.zip).
+You can download the sample [here](https://github.com/SyncfusionExamples/how-to-prevent-the-selection-while-pressing-right-click-in-wpf-and-uwp-treegrid/tree/master/UWP).

 ## Select the rows based on cell value

-In treegrid, you can select the rows based on cell value by adding corresponding records to SelectedItems.
-You can get the cell value of the particular cell using View.GetPropertyAccessprovider method.
+In treegrid, you can select the rows based on cell value by adding corresponding records to [SelectedItems](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectedItems.html).
+You can get the cell value of the particular cell using `View.GetPropertyAccessProvider` method.

 {% tabs %}
 {% highlight c# %}